 It is said that the struggle to break free from the grip of the crocodile had lasted for years.
 And in his weak moments, the elephant had prayed to Lord Vishnu to save him.
 It was only after a lot of praying and devotion that the elephant was saved by Lord Vishnu himself.

 Historically, the origins of this fair can be traced back to the reign of King Chandragupta Maurya.
-Yes, this is so because he used to buy elephants and horses across the holy river, Ganges.
-It is said that during that particular time, Sonepur used to be just a religious site and the fair used to be held at Hajipur.
+Yes, this is so because he used to buy elephants and horses across the holy river, the Ganges.
+It is said that during that particular time, Sonepur used to be just a religious site, and the fair used to be held at Hajipur.
 However, all of this changed during the rule of Aurangzeb and since then, this place has been the venue for this fair.

-The major attraction of Sonepur Mela Fair is the extensively decorated elephants lined up for sale.
+The major attraction of the Sonepur Mela Fair is the extensively decorated elephants lined up for sale.
 There, one gets to witness a very diverse variety of animals like cattle, birds, dogs, and even cats.

-Apart from this, Sonepur Mela not just promises the tourists with an abundance of cattle trading but also a nice blend of fun activities.
+Apart from this, Sonepur Mela not just promises the tourists an abundance of cattle trading but also a nice blend of fun activities.
 During this festival, people from different cultures and traditions come here to experience it and take home some of the most memorable moments with them.
 Many devotees also come to take a holy dip in the mighty Ganges as this time is considered quite auspicious for self-purification.

 And to further meet the overall demands, the Airport Authority of India (AAI) has been working for expanding this airport’s infrastructural facilities.

 Many airlines like Vistara Airlines, Spicejet, IndiGo, and Go Air operate to and fro Patna with good connectivity with cities like Delhi, Lucknow, Mumbai.
 After you deboard at the airport, you can easily take a cab.